Cairi-S/tom-poulson/README.md

 - [Balsamiq](https://balsamiq.com/) - used for creation of Wireframes.
 - [Bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) -  used for their navbar, grid system and carousel.
 - [Google Fonts](https://fonts.google.com/) -  used for fonts styles, namely Poppins and Raleway.
-- [Font Awesome](https://fontawesome.com/) - used for icons, namely the Download icon on the home page.
+- [Font Awesome](https://fontawesome.com/) - used for icons, namely the download icon on the Home page.
 - [Hover.css](https://ianlunn.github.io/Hover/) - used for hover effect on download and contact links.
 - [cdnjs.com](https://cdnjs.com/) - used to deliver hover functionality on links.
 - [Multi Device Website Mockup Generator](http://techsini.com/multi-mockup/index.php) - used for website mockup at top of README.